fbpx

 This is the cocktail bar.
 Photo credit: Marcie Cheung

 From there, you’ll get a photo taken of your party with the gorgeous ocean backdrop before you get in line for cocktails and other drinks.
-This is where you can get soda for kids or people not wanting cocktails.
+This is where you can get soda for kids or people who do not want cocktails.

-Next, you’ll head over to the host/hostess who will take you to your assigned table.
-When we were there in November 2021, there were individual tables for each party.
+Next, you’ll head over to the host or hostess, who will take you to your assigned table.
+When we were there in November 2021, each party had individual tables.

 Image of a woman holding up a mai tai cocktail in a plastic cup at the Royal Kona luau on the Big Island of Hawaii.